jundalisay/superb/content/en/research/kepler/harmony/book-1/part-01.md

 ![Rhombi](/graphics/physics/harmony003.png)

+## Proposition 4

-## Proposition 4: All regular shapes can be placed so that all their angles simultaneously lie on the same circle
+**All regular shapes can be placed so that all their angles simultaneously lie on the same circle**

 Euclid (III.21) states that all equal angles can be inscribed in the same segment, and thus also in equal segments of the same circle, and all the angles of a Regular shape are equal, so all the angles of one figure can be inscribed in equal segments of one circle.